 When the video afternoon arrived Tracey went first and our conversation felt good.
 Bob seemed nervous which made me feel nervous and the conversation didn't flow as easily as with Tracey.
-However, during the video session I knew that Bob was actually revealing quite a lot about himself & his talents plus his motivation for helping others to realize and improve their talents.
-I was looking forward to viewing the video clips. (enclosed on dvd with this assignment)
+However, during the video session I knew that Bob was revealing quite a lot about his values and motivation for helping others to realize and improve their talents.
+I was looking forward to viewing the video clips. (enclosed on DVD with this assignment)

-Commentary and photographs from the video are in Appendix 6
+Commentary and photographs from the video are in Appendix 5